cedarbdd/cedar/README.markdown

 ## But I'm writing an iPhone app!

-Unfortunately, Apple has made Objective-C blocks, upon which Cedar depends, only available in the Mac OS X 10.6 runtime.
-This means if you're not building on a Snow Leopard machine and targeting the desktop runtime then anything using blocks will fail to compile.
+Unfortunately, Apple has made Objective-C blocks, upon which Cedar depends, only available in the Mac OS X 10.6 and iOS 4 runtime.
+This means if you're not building on a Snow Leopard machine and targeting the desktop runtime or targeting a device or simulator that is running less than iOS 4 then anything using blocks will fail to compile.
 There are a couple ways around this:

-* Plausible Labs provides patched versions of the GCC compiler and runtime for Leopard and iPhone OS (http://code.google.com/p/plblocks/).
+* Plausible Labs provides patched versions of the [GCC compiler and runtime for Leopard and iPhone OS](http://code.google.com/p/plblocks/).
+This link has instructions for installing this compiler and framework.
 I wrote most of Cedar on a Leopard machine with the 10.5 PLBlocks runtime.

 * Split your project into OS-dependent and OS-independent targets.
 Domain